Machine learning applications for the study of AGN physical properties using photometric observations: Data

 \subsubsection{Photometry}

-\paragraph{SDSS} The Sloan Digital Sky Survey (SDSS) has in the course of its runs observed over \num{700000} quasars in the optical band, most of them in broadband photometry in the instrument specific \textit{ugriz} (3543-9134 \si{\angstrom}) filters \citep{lyke_sloan_2020}.
-To pair the AGN sources from our training and unknown sets with their SDSS observations, the $\tt{astroquery}$ software tool \citep{ginsburg_astroquery_2019} is used: we cross-match the best AllWISE counterpart to the X-ray sources in our training and reconstructed samples with an optical counterpart from the DR17 photometric catalogue, setting a maximum radius of \num{5} arcsec.
-For the matched sources, we add as features the SDSS PSF magnitudes $\tt{psfMag}$ and their associated error $\tt{psfMagErr}$ for the 5 \textit{ugriz} bands.
+\paragraph{SDSS:} The Sloan Digital Sky Survey (SDSS) has in the course of its runs observed over \num{700000} quasars in the optical band, most of them in broadband photometry in the instrument specific \textit{ugriz} (3543-9134 \si{\angstrom}) filters \citep{lyke_sloan_2020}.
+To pair the AGN sources from our training and unknown sets with their SDSS observations, the $\tt{astroquery}$ software tool \citep{ginsburg_astroquery_2019} was used: we cross-matched the best AllWISE counterpart to the X-ray sources in our training and reconstructed samples with an optical counterpart from the DR17 photometric catalog, setting a maximum radius of \num{5} arcsec.
+For the matched sources, we add as features the SDSS PSF magnitudes $\tt{psfMag}$ and their associated error $\tt{psfMagErr}$ for the five \textit{ugriz} bands.
 These values are most appropriate when studying the photometry of distant quasars.
-While logically, all \num{7616} SPIDERS sources have SDSS photometry counterparts, \num{47739} (\num{5985}) 2RXS (XMMSL2) sources have been observed photometrically, which we add as a requirement (see Fig. \ref{fig:flowchart}). \paragraph{\textit{Gaia}} \cite{salvato_finding_2018} also cross-matched the 2RXS/XMMSL2 sources to the first release catalogue of the \textit{Gaia} mission \citep{arenou_gaia_2017}.
-The astrometric instrument performs broadband photometry in Gaia’s white-light G-band (330–1050 nm): we keep the mean flux and mean flux error for all sources, expressed in photo-electrons s$^{-1}$.
+Logically, all \num{7616} SPIDERS sources have SDSS photometry counterparts, however, \num{47739} (\num{5985}) 2RXS (XMMSL2) sources have been observed photometrically, which we added as a requirement (see Fig. \ref{fig:flowchart}). \paragraph{\textit{Gaia:}} \cite{salvato_finding_2018} also cross-matched the 2RXS/XMMSL2 sources to the first release catalog of the \textit{Gaia} mission \citep{arenou_gaia_2017}.
+The astrometric instrument performs broadband photometry in Gaia’s white-light G-band (330–1050 nm): we kept the mean flux and mean flux error for all sources, expressed in photo-electrons s$^{-1}$.